Kyriakosk/kyriakosk.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a final-year PhD student at University College London.
+My research interests are extremal and probabilistic combinatorics.

+I completed my undergraduate and master's studies at the University of Edinburgh.
+Following this, I was awarded a Distinction for my MSc in Mathematics and Foundations of Computer Science from the University of Oxford.
+Before starting my PhD, I worked as a Data Scientist at Actelligent Capital and continued part-time during my PhD.

 <style>
 ul {